LICENSED, INSURED & BONDED

 • Away from home: 62°F or lower

 Wear a comfortable sweater indoors and layer clothing.
 Your body adapts to slightly cooler indoor temperatures within a week.
-The average Union County household can save 5-10% ($87-174 annually) with this simple change.
+The average Union County household can save 5-10% with this simple change.

 Pro tip: Make the change gradually.
 Lower by one degree this week, let everyone adjust, then lower another degree next week.
 Before you schedule that furnace tune-up, ensure you're not overheating your home unnecessarily.